Dossier · Internal docs

 "source": "debtor2.first_name",

-"targets": ["$b101.Debtor2.First name", "$b106ab.Joint Debtor Name"],
+"target": ["$b101.Debtor2.First name", "$b106ab.Joint Debtor Name"],

-"condition": "case.is_joint == true"
+"when": "case.is_joint == true"

 }